Fahamore

+Name

+The original Irish name of Fahamore, An Fhaiche Mhór, means the 'big green'.
+This may refer to the large open green area in front of Spillane's bar.
+A list of local placenames and their origins is contained in the book Triocha-Céad Chorca Dhuibhne by Pádraig Ó Siochfhradha (An Seabhac).

 History

-There is evidence of prehistoric settlement at the cliff face at Fahamore in the form of shell middens.
-A survey of the middens can be found in the book "Archaeological Survey of the Dingle Peninsula".
+Evidence of ancient settlement in the area includes a number of shell midden, standing stone, souterrain and castle sites in the townlands of Fahermore, Kilshannig and Garrywilliam.
+A description of the area's middens is found in the Archaeological Survey of the Dingle Peninsula (1986) by Judith Cuppage.

 Local oral histories tell of a night in 1839, known as the Night of the Big Wind, when there was a particularly bad storm.

 A three masted sailing ship, the Charger, carrying a cargo of deal, was wrecked in Carralougha in 1890 - the remains of the ship's boilers are still in evidence on the rocks near Fahamore at low tide.

 A sea wall was built, probably in the 19th century, to prevent coastal erosion - it had limited success, as it now lies in pieces about 20m from the cliff edge - in the 1990s rock armour was put in place by Kerry County Council to protect the coast from Fahamore southwards for a distance of about two kilometers.

-A list of local placenames and their origins is contained in the book "Triocha Cead Corca Dhuibhne" by Pádraig Ó Siochfhradha (An Seabhac).

-The original Irish name of Fahamore, An Fhaiche Mhór, means the 'Big Green'.
-This is believed to be a reference to the big open green area in front of Spillane's bar.
+The Fahamore area was historically more populated than it is now, and there were two old schoolhouses in the village, one dating from 1849 and the other from 1911.
+In 1946 there were 84 houses in the village, occupied by 384 people who mostly run family farms with no additionally employed labour.
+The farmed crop was mostly potatoes, carrots, onions, and beetroot; the primary fertilizer was seaweed.
+As of the 2011 census, Fahamore townland had a population of 122.
+At the time of the census, in April 2011, 47 houses in the townland were occupied, while 44 were vacant.

 Geography

-Villages near Fahamore (i.e. on the Maharees peninsula) include Cutteen, Garrywilliam, Barr na Duiche, Ceann Duiche and Kilshanig.
+Townlands and villages near Fahamore, on the Maharees peninsula, include Cutteen, Garrywilliam, Barr na Duiche, Ceann Duiche and Kilshanig.
 Access to the beach at Brandon Bay is via the Point Gap and Maherabeg Cut.